ibbles/LearningUnreal/Rendering Performance Profiling And Analysis.md

 Blue is good, red is bad, white is really bad.
 See [[Lighting And Shadow Performance]] for tips on how to improve lighting performance.

+Not sure what goes into Light Complexity and what goes into Shader Complexity.

+## Shader Complexity

+Not sure what goes into Shader Complexity and what goes into Light Complexity.

 # Statistics Window